TimothyOlsson/DD2404-project/results/notebook.md

 Found an error when loading the data that resulted in lower performance.
 The script loaded empty sequences (very noisy) and could not handle X as an amino acid.
 It resulted in a really bad performance for the network.

+### 2017-12-24
+I have been away for long time.
+I have combined CNN and LSTM, which seems to give great results.
+It takes a long time to train, but it can reach 92% accuracy for validation set.
+Loss for train and test set are decreasing at the same rate, showing that the model does not overfit or underfit!